Tired of the same old coffee flavors?

 What kind of blueberries can you use?

 I prefer using fresh blueberries when they’re in season.
-When the blueberries are in season, they’ll have a much sweeter taste.
+They taste much sweeter then!

 The only downside to fresh blueberries is that they might be more expensive.